Homeschooling international status and statistics: Spain

-In Spain homeschooling is in somewhat of a legal vacuum.
+In Spain homeschooling is in somewhat of a legal vacuum The status of homeschooling in Spain is unclear.
 On the one hand the Spanish Constitution, in Article 27, talks of compulsive education (not schooling), the freedom of teaching and the right of parents to choose their children's education in accordance with their own personal, moral and religious convictions.
 On the other hand, Spanish education law speaks of compulsive school attendance for all children between the ages of 6 and 16.
 (Sec.
 4.2 Organic Law on Education 2/2006, of 3 May).

 In 2010 a family went in front of the Spanish Constitutional Court to argue that the Spanish education laws are not in accordance with the parental rights granted by the Constitution and are therefore unlawful.
 The decision made by the Constitutional Court made it clear that current education laws were in fact lawful interpretations of the Constitution with the result that since 2010 effectively school attendance is considered mandatory in Spain for all children from 6 to 16 (STC 133/2010, of 2 December).
 However, the Constitutional Court also made it clear that the Constitution indeed only talks of compulsive education and that a change in the law to make homeschooling a legal alternative to regular school attendance would be a possible and lawful option for the future.

 In 2009 the regional government of Catalonia amended its education law so that now according to article 55 "education without attendance to school" is a viable option.
 However, as a regional law, it is unable to contradict the education law passed by the national parliament.
 Hence, the newly amended Catalan law can only refer to pupils who have special needs or are for some other reason unable attend school regularly in order that they may have their educational rights met.
 (Sec.
 3.9 Organic Law on Education 2/2006).